Active tip-clearance control

-Active clearance control (ACC) is a method used in large aircraft gas turbines to improve fuel efficiency during cruise.
-This is achieved by setting the turbine tip clearance at more than one operating point and contrasts with passive clearance control which sets it for only one condition and is explained below.
+Active clearance control (ACC) is a method used in aircraft gas turbine engines to improve fuel efficiency.
+This is achieved by actively controlling the turbine tip clearance during multiple phases of flight.
+Passive clearance control, on the other hand, sets the tip clearance for one operating condition, and the clearance at the other conditions results from the heating and forces on the components.